Have you ever wondered why meditation makes you happy?

 People fear change.
 And they especially fear changes to things they’re attached to.

-You’re stock broker making millions.
+You’re a stockbroker making millions.
 Because you like making millions, you become attached to it.
 You pray it will never end.
 But then bam!, 2008 recession.
 Stock market isn’t what it was.
 You end up losing your job.
 You’re now working at a grocery store.
 Happy?
 I don’t think so.

 Those are two examples of things that were positive that changed.
 But have you ever noticed how even when something changes for the better you still feel a little bit sad?
 Weird huh?
 But again, something you had grown attached to changed.
 And the result is unhappiness.

-Meditation makes you feel better by helping you let go
+Meditation makes you happy by helping you let go

 So, we know that when you are too attached to things you risk becoming unhappy.